jinhaochan/eCRE/README.md

 Exceptions occurs during the execution of an application, and are associated with specific Exception Handlers. which are blocks of code to handle the specific exception

-There are two types os Exceptions:
+There are two types of Exceptions:
 - Hardware
     -  Caused by execution of bad sequence of instructions, such as division by zero, or accessing invalid memory
     -  HW Exceptions are initiated by the CPU